anttijuu/CourseDeadlineCounter/README.markdown

 Course Deadlines is a tool that instructors can use to make course deadlines more visible to students, keeping everybody aware of the deadlines, throughout the course implementation.
 Students may also use the same app, and add their own deadlines to the app also, for all the courses they are taking.

-ℹ️ The app is localized to English and Finnish, the screenshots in this document are in English.
+ℹ️ The app is localized to English and Finnish, most the screenshots in this document are in English.
 Language is selected automatically based on your Mac's language settings.

 ## And What For?